Shouguang Shandong, China Travel Guide

 In summer, stay hydrated, wear lightweight clothing, and avoid strenuous activity midday.
 Cold/flu are prevalent in winter.

 Shouguang hosts several hospitals, including Shouguang City People's Hospital and Shouguang Traditional Chinese Medicine Hospital.
-For critical situations, major hospitals in Weifang or Jinan provide more advanced care.
+For critical situations, large hospitals in Weifang or Jinan provide more advanced care.

 Tap water in Shouguang (and most of China) is generally not safe for direct consumption.
 Always drink Bottled water, boiled water, or use a reliable Water filter.
 Bottled water is widely available and affordable.